kranerup/literisc/README.md

    byte 5 [ 0 0 0 0 n n n n ]

 ```
+### Load/store instructions

+The addresses are always byte addresses but the the addresses must always
+be aligned to the storage size of the load/store instruction.
+There are
+byte, word and double word storage sizes (1,2 and 4 bytes wide data).
+The word instructions require word aligned addresses (address bit 0 == 0)
+and double word instructions require address bit 1,0 == 0.
+If an unaligned address is used the lowest bits will be used as 0.

+When writing integer data from a register into memory the byte order is little
+endian, meaning that the least significant byte is at the lowest address.

 ## Interrupts

 After reset interrupts are disabled.
 The ei/di instructions are used